Thireus/GGUF-Tool-Suite/models/Qwen3-VL-235B-A22B-Thinking/README.md

 ---
 ## ⚠️ Cautionary Notice

-The metadata of these quants has been updated and is now compatible with the latest version of `llama.cpp`.
+The metadata of these quants has been updated and is now compatible with the latest version of `llama.cpp` (and `ik_llama.cpp`).

-- ⚠️ **Official support in `llama.cpp` is available** – see [ggml-org/llama.cpp PR #16780](http://github.com/ggml-org/llama.cpp/pull/16780).
+- ⚠️ **Official support in `llama.cpp` was recently made available** – see [ggml-org/llama.cpp PR #16780](http://github.com/ggml-org/llama.cpp/pull/16780).
-- ⚠️ **Official support in `ik_llama.cpp` is not available yet** – see [ggml-org/llama.cpp PR #883](https://github.com/ikawrakow/ik_llama.cpp/pull/883).
-Test builds are available at https://github.com/Thireus/ik_llama.cpp/releases (`tr-qwen3-vl-merged` tag).
+- ⚠️ **Official support in `ik_llama.cpp` was recently made available** – see [ggml-org/llama.cpp PR #883](https://github.com/ikawrakow/ik_llama.cpp/pull/883).

-Proceed with caution and keep an eye on the upstream PRs for any updates that could affect compatibility or performance.
+Proceed with caution and keep an eye on the upstream PRs for any additional updates that could affect compatibility or performance.

 ---